bcgov/wordpress-document-repository/CSV_BULK_UPLOAD_README.md

 ### Common Issues

 **Documents Not Found**
-- Check if document titles match exactly (including case)
+- Check if document titles in CSV match exactly with existing document titles (including case)
 - Verify documents exist and are published
-- Check for extra spaces or special characters
+- Check for extra spaces or special characters in titles

 **Metadata Not Applied**
 - Ensure column names match metadata field IDs exactly